 Director, Planning &

 Jason has a background in physical geography with an emphasis in cartography and visualization.
 He received his B.A. in Geography at the University of Illinois at Urbana-Champaign in 1999.
 Previous to working at the Council, he was a Research Associate at the Geographic Modeling Systems Lab where he was involved in various GIS related projects tied to quality assurance/ quality control measures, historic aerial photo restoration, urban growth series mapping, watershed management, and 3D hydrologic modeling.
-In his spare time, Jason is the president of the California Invasive Plant Council (a statewide 501(c)3 non-profit) and he is a long-standing member of NACIS, SCGIS, and AAG.
-He digs tiki, mid-century design, and loud music.
+In his spare time, Jason served on the California Invasive Plant Council (a statewide 501(c)3 non-profit) for 11 years and he is a long-standing member of NACIS, SCGIS, and AAG.
+He has an interest in Polynesian art, mid-century design, and loud music.
 Aloha!

 Director, Finance & Operations

 Rumi was the first employee of the Council.
 She has taken on various responsibilities throughout the years of the organization’s existence, contributing tremendously to the organization’s growth.
 She is currently managing the business and financial affairs of the Council, including nonprofit auditing, and providing technical assistance to projects.
 Prior to joining the Council she was an Assistant Researcher at USC where she completed her Master’s Degree in Environmental Engineering.
 Rumi also received a M.S. in Civil Engineering from the University of